 Colorado is considered the healthiest state in the U.S. because 81% of residents are physically active.
 The state also has a low rate of this disease and the smallest percentage of people with diabetes.

 What’s the least healthy state in the United States?

 Alabama is considered one of the least healthy states in the U.S. because of a low rate of physical activity and a high rate of coronary heart disease.

 Which state has the lowest heart disease rate?

 Utah has the lowest coronary heart disease rate in the United States, at 2.4%.

 What state has the most heart problems?

 According to the World Population Review, Mississippi is the unhealthiest state in the United States.
-The state has the highest obesity rate in the country, at 39.5%, and about 32% of the state’s population gets no regular exercise.
+The state has the highest obesity rate, at 39.5% and about 32% of the state’s population gets no regular exercise.

 What’s the healthiest city in the United States?